avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 .. _CDC 1994: https://stacks.cdc.gov/view/cdc/52473

-Note that you may see some mention in the literature of variants of the El Tor biotype, such as the 'Matlab variants', 'Mozambique variants', 'Haitian variants', 'altered El Tor biotype', 'hybrid El Tor' or 'atypical El Tor' (e.g. in Bhandari et al 2021, `Montero et al 2023`_).
+Note that you may see some mention in the literature of variants of the El Tor biotype, such as the 'Matlab variants', 'Mozambique variants', 'Haitian variants', 'altered El Tor biotype', 'hybrid El Tor' or 'atypical El Tor' (e.g. in `Bhandari et al 2021`_, `Montero et al 2023`_).
 Isolates with the Matlab/Mozambique/Haitian variants of El Tor biotype or altered/hybrid/atypical El Tor biotype all belong to the 7PET lineage, but just give slightly different results in the biotyping tests (Figure 10) compared to other 7PET isolates.

 .. _Montero et al 2023: https://pubmed.ncbi.nlm.nih.gov/37215733/